sroy96/A_question_A_day/README.md

 keep a check with the latest question patterns.

-This Application provides a classified set of questions asked in top Software development company each a day and make you solve a question each day.
+This Application provides a classified set of questions asked in top Software development company and make you solve a question each day to make your life easy. :)

 ```
 LOAD_REFRESH- http://localhost:8080/problems/